 The two sections united to defend free trade in the 1923 election; but, though the Liberals increased their strength, they remained the third party in the Commons.
 Asquith rightly refused to deny Labour their chance to form a minority government, but his party gained nothing from this decision, and lost disastrously in the 1924 election.
 In May 1926 the General Strike occasioned a final rupture between the rival leaders and in October Asquith resigned the party leadership.
 He had been created Earl of Oxford and Asquith and a Knight of the Garter in 1925.
 He died at his home, The Wharf, Sutton Courtenay, near Abingdon, on 15 February 1928.

 Of the books which Asquith produced in old age to make money, The Genesis of the War (1923) is probably the most important.
 There are biographies by J. A. Spender and Cyril Asquith (2 vols, 1932), R. B. McCallum (1936), Roy Jenkins (1964, third edition, 1986), and Stephen Koss (1976).
 A number of his personal letters have been published: see especially H. H. Asquith, Letters to Venetia Stanley, eds.
 M. and E. Brock (1982).

-Michael Brock is an Oxford historian who served three colleges (Fellow and Tutor, Corpus Christi, Vice-President and Bursar, Wolfson, Warden, Nuffield).
+Michael Brock was an Oxford historian who served three colleges (Fellow and Tutor, Corpus Christi, Vice-President and Bursar, Wolfson, Warden, Nuffield).
 He is the author of The Great Reform Act (1973) and co-editor of Nineteenth Century Oxford, Part 1 (1997).
 He was also a foundation member of the SDP.